Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Delta really wants each mile to be worth 1 cent each, and bases their award prices on the cash cost of the ticket, along with other “factors.”
 But you can still get outsized value and great deals if you know what to look for.

 Let’s explore the Delta award chart – what’s left of it, anyway.
 You can earn Delta miles with cards like the Gold Delta SkyMiles® Credit Card from American Express, Platinum Delta SkyMiles® Credit Card from American Express, and Delta Reserve® Credit Card from American Express.
-These increased limited-time offers end April 3, 2019.
+These cards have monstrous limited-time offers that July 2, 2019.

 I’ll share what to look for!